hanzhi713/image-collage-maker/README.md

 - Python >= 3.5
 - A WeChat account with a lot of friends

-Note: The collage maker can be applied to any folder which contains sufficient images
+Note: The collage maker can be applied to any folder which contains a sufficient amount of images

-### Install itchat, OpenCV, tqdm and scikit-learn
+### Install itchat, opencv, tqdm, umap, scikit-learn and lap

 Open the terminal and type

 ```
-pip3 install itchat opencv-python tqdm scikit-learn lap
+pip3 install itchat opencv-python tqdm umap-learn scikit-learn lap
 ```

-If lap cannot be successfully installed, try to install lapsolver instead.
+If lap cannot be successfully installed, try lapsolver instead.

 Because SciPy's linear sum assignment is implemented in Python, it is slow.
 So I chose lap/lapsolver whose kernels are implemented in C++